 English Literature A Level (Edexcel) is taught in small seminar-style groups involving lots of discussion.
 Work focuses on the close analysis of poetry, prose and drama from a range of authors and eras.
 Texts currently studied include Othello, Dr Faustus, Frankenstein, The Handmaid’s Tale, contemporary poetry and poetry by Christina Rossetti.
 Students read extensively – not only the prescribed texts but writing by critics, background information on historical context and additional texts which enhance understanding and appreciation.

 English Language and Literature A Level (AQA) is a course which will helps develop students’ appreciation of literature as well as increasing their vocabulary and the ease with which they communicate.
 It requires a degree of sensitivity when dealing with the written or the spoken word as well as an understanding of linguistic and literary terminology.
 Students study fiction, such as Dracula and The Great Gatsby, as well as non-fiction, demonstrating their appreciation of the stylistic use of language by other writers.
 They also analyse their own writing when producing pieces for different audiences and purposes.

 Co-curricular, Enrichment, Extension and Support

-- Paris Trip – Language and Literature students in Year 13 are taken to Paris to broaden their appreciation of the city, a city they study through their non-fiction anthology.
+- Paris Trip – Language and Literature students in Year 13 are taken to Paris to broaden their appreciation of the city, which they study through their non-fiction anthology

-- The Eagle is the School’s full colour publication, appearing twice a year.
+- The Eagle – The school’s full colour publication, appearing twice a year.
 A student editor and designer commission reviews and other features.
 A member of the English Faculty has oversight of the production process.